netxms/netxms-doc/admin/appendix.rst

         - 32 - Blowfish-128
     - 63
     - Yes
+  * - Server.Color
+    - Identification color for this server.
+Used in status bar of management console.
+    -
+    - No
+  * - Server.CommandOutputTimeout
+    - Time (in seconds) to wait for output of a local command object tool.
+    - 60
+    - No
   * - Server.EscapeLocalCommands
     - Enable/disable TAB and new line characters replacement by \t \n \r in execute command on management server action.